Survivors of Italy's migrant shipwreck weep over their dead

 "I drove 22 hours by car.
 In the hope that the children were still alive," Djafari said.

-Fourteen children were among those confirmed to have died when the overcrowded boat shattered, the interior ministry said Tuesday.

-Around 80 survived, while several more are believed still to be missing.
+The interior ministry said on Tuesday that 14 children were among the dead.
+Around 80 people survived, while several more are believed still to be missing.

 It was one of the most tragic incidents in the central Mediterranean, which tens of thousands of migrants and asylum seekers cross each year hoping to find a new life in Europe.